07Vaishnavi-Wakchaure/CSI/README.md

 #Assignment-3
 Take Any dataset of your choice and do the visualization

-The dataset which i have choosed is heart.csv
+The dataset which i have choosed is heart.csv.

 Data Visualization: The box plot and histogram parts of your code are directly related to data visualization.
 They help in understanding the distribution, spread, and potential outliers in the data.